-The need for flexibility in the energy market increases and provides a unique starting point for a flexible hydropower generator with market expertise.
-Statkraft will optimise and expand its strong hydropower portfolio.
+There is an increasing need for flexibility in the energy market and this provides a unique starting point for a flexible hydropower generator with market expertise.
+Statkraft will therefore continue to optimise and expand its strong hydropower portfolio.

 DHP is engaged with stakeholders to find solutions which balance environmental and societal needs with profitability.